 What parts are excluded from zero depreciation coverage?

-In some cases, battery and tires may not be fully covered under zero depreciation insurance.
+In some cases, batteries and tires may not be fully covered under zero-depreciation insurance.

 What happens if I don’t have zero depreciation insurance for my new car?